 If your child is interested in arts and crafts, Color Me Mine is the ideal birthday party option.
 Here, you use acrylic paints to decorate ceramic pottery, which is then fired and available for pick-up a few days later.
 With a private birthday room, Color Me Mine also provides instruction.
 Kids can choose different ceramic pieces from a variety of price-points, but as the chaperone and paying customer, you get to choose what their selection is.

-For all the energy-filled children out there, it’s time to get your birthday wiggles out at Get Air Hang Time.
-A high-quality trampoline gym, Get Air Hang Time has foam pits, sumo-suits, various sized trampolines, dodgeball courts, and arcade games.
+For all the energy-filled children out there, it’s time to get your birthday wiggles out at Hang Time Adventure Park.
+A high-quality trampoline gym, Hang Time Adventure Park has foam pits, sumo-suits, various sized trampolines, dodgeball courts, and arcade games.
 You can even reserve a private party area, which includes tables, decorations, cake, drinks, and Dippin Dots, among other kid-friendly lunch options.

 Parents love educational birthday parties for their children.
 At the Natural History Museum of Utah, children love them too.
 And the best part?
 It’s an easy birthday party, given that the exhibits are enough to entertain children for a few hours.
 You can also let the museum take care of the birthday party details, including science-themed activities, hosts, and goody bags.
 The only think you provide is the refreshments.